-How to Get Your Product in Walmart and Other Big Box Retailers
+How to Get Your Product in Walmart and Other Big-Box Retailers

-So how do you get your product in Walmart, Costco or Home Depot?
-The first thing you have to do is ensure that your product and your company will be attractive to a big box retailer.
+So how do you get your product in Walmart, Costco, or Home Depot?
+The first thing you have to do is ensure that your product and your company will be attractive to a big-box retailer.

-Preparing to Sell to Walmart or Other Big Box Retailers
+Preparing to Sell to Big-Box Retailers

 So before you bother trying to get your products in Walmart, consider whether you have what Walmart and other big retailers are looking for.

 Have a Solid Track Record

 Big-box retailers such as Walmart don’t want to bother with the untried and unproven.
 For one thing, there are so many businesses competing to be Walmart vendors that they don’t have to.